Prosecutor: ‘Manchester by the Sea’ inspired duo to kill son

 - London man proposes to Seattle woman via $5,000 newspaper ad

 “Manchester by the Sea” tells the story of a man who accidently sets a fire that kills his children.
 He wasn’t prosecuted.
+During the Academy Awards ceremony on Feb.
+26, Casey Affleck won the Oscar for best actor for his portrayal of the man’s brother, while director Kenneth Lonegran took home an Oscar for best original screenplay.

+“Within two hours of that movie playing to this defendant and her husband, Jeffrey’s deceased,” McBride said during Friday’s bail hearing.

+Officials said the fire was reported around 1:15 a.m.
+March 1 at the family’s home in the rural town of Guilford, 55 miles (88 kilometers) southeast of Syracuse.

 Information from: WBNG-TV, http://www.wbng.com